Biological control of garlic mustard

 We have so far discounted three species: the flea beetle P. ochripes and the stem-mining weevil C. alliariae which were not sufficiently specific.
 The seed-feeding weevil C. theonae was difficult to find and rear while we suspended work on the stem-mining weevil C. roberti to concentrate on other species.

-Testing in collaboration with the University of Minnesota into the seed-feeding weevil, C. constrictus, is nearing completion and we are hoping to submit a petition for release in 2021-2022.
+Testing in collaboration with the University of Minnesota into the seed-feeding weevil, C. constrictus, is nearing completion and we are planning to submit a petition for release in 2022.

 The species selected as the most suitable candidate for release so far is the root-mining weevil C.scrobicollis.
 Data from Esther Gerber’s PhD study with CABI and modelling by Adam Davis (USDA-ARS, Illinois) showed the agent’s potentially large impact on garlic mustard demography.

 In the US, after several attempts to apply for permission to release C. scrobicollis, it proved specific enough for the USDA-APHIS Technical Advisory Group (TAG) to recommend it for field release in February 2017.
 The weevil now has to pass further US environmental regulations (section 7 consultation with US Fish and Wildlife Service, tribal and public consultations etc.) before being permitted for release.

 In Canada, a petition to also release C. scrobicollis was submitted in December 2017 and the release permit was granted in June 2018.
-The first releases took place in Ontario in mid-August 2018 but establishment could not so far be confirmed.
+Since 2018, several have been made in Ontario.
+Monitoring of the release sites is ongoing but establishment could not so far be confirmed.
 Weevils are currently being reared in Switzerland and the University of Toronto for further releases.